 Living in Florida comes with many benefits.
 Unfortunately, it also comes with a few drawbacks.
-First, there are the mild drawbacks.
-Backed up traffic during tourist season is never pleasant.
+First, there are mild drawbacks.
+Backed-up traffic during the tourist season is never pleasant.
 However, that’s only a minor nuisance compared to the threat of hurricanes.
 For Floridians and other Southern coastal states, the threat of hurricanes is present.
 Find out everything that you should know about hurricane season before next year’s season begins.

 Of course, hurricanes are natural events.
 As such, they are unpredictable.
 Hurricanes can occur at other times of the year.
 Although it is rare for this to occur, it is possible.
 In the 1930s, a hurricane hit in January.

 During hurricane season, you need to be aware of the weather.
 The National Hurricane Center and the Weather Prediction Center watch the weather.
 They look for tropical cyclones.
 As they analyze the threats, the National Hurricane Center classifies the storms.
 They could be hurricanes, tropical storms, or tropical depressions.
 When they see a threat, they issue a warning to the public.
 Sometimes, the warnings turn out to be nothing.
 However, they can also turn into major storms.

 It’s impossible to say for sure where a hurricane will hit or the category of the storm.
 However, the Hurricane Center provides an approximate forecast.
 As the hurricane approaches land, the forecast becomes more accurate.
 You may not know whether a hurricane will hit your town until it is very close to approaching land.
 When Hurricane Irma hit, it did not make landfall in the predicted area.
 It’s important to listen for regular updates during hurricane season and to be ready for anything.